How do I check whether a peptide vendor is trustworthy before ordering?

 Verifying a peptide vendor is an exercise in ignoring everything designed to persuade you and looking only at what can be independently checked.

-Evidence tier framing: This is Tier 2 — a documentation- and evidence-evaluation framework, not speculation.
+Evidence tier: This is Tier 2 — a documentation- and evidence-evaluation framework, not speculation.
 The principle is simple: trust verifiable third-party testing, discount everything else (marketing, polish, shipping reviews).

 The signal hierarchy, strongest to weakest: